-Connecting Utah submitted the public surveys and workshop strategy to Utah State University (USU) IRB for a non-human subjects' research determination.
-USU IRB determined on December 16, 2022, that the project did not qualify as human subject research and did not require oversight by USU's IRB.
+Connecting Utah submitted the public surveys and community outreach strategy to the Utah State University (USU) IRB for review.
+The USU IRB determined on December 16, 2022, that this project did not qualify as human subject research and did not require IRB oversight.
+The Connecting Utah survey questions can be found in the Appendices.